Weak Permissiona

 Finally, check to confirm that our user was added to the local administrators group.

-Another notable example is the Windows Update Orchestrator Service (UsoSvc), which is responsible for downloading and installing operating system updates.
+Another notable example is the Windows Update Orchestrator Service (UsoSvc)arrow-up-right, which is responsible for downloading and installing operating system updates.
 It is considered an essential Windows service and cannot be removed.
 Since it is responsible for making changes to the operating system through the installation of security and feature updates, it runs as the all-powerful NT AUTHORITY\SYSTEM account.
-Before installing the security patch relating to CVE-2019-1322, it was possible to elevate privileges from a service account to SYSTEM.
+Before installing the security patch relating to CVE-2019-1322arrow-up-right, it was possible to elevate privileges from a service account to SYSTEM.
 This was due to weak permissions, which allowed service accounts to modify the service binary path and start/stop the service.

 Weak Service Permissions - Cleanup